ctralie/PublicationsCode/ISMIR2015_CoverSongsShape/Readme.md

 <h3><a href = "https://www.youtube.com/watch?v=GrWIrR1dLak">Click here</a> to see a narrated Youtube video which explains this paper at a high level</h3>

 Most of the code is written in Matlab to take advantage of fast matrix multiplication routines and existing libraries for music feature extraction, but a few files (sequence alignment) are written in C++, and the GUI is written in Python.
+There is also a GUI written in Javascript/WebGL

 #Getting Started and Running Experiments
 Below is a list of instructions to replicate the results reported in the paper